gianyrox/tasklapp/MEMBERSHIP_SETUP.md

 ### 2.1 Create Products and Prices in Stripe

 1. Go to your Stripe Dashboard → Products
-2. Create a "Premium" product
+2. Create a "member" product
 3. Add a price (e.g., $9.99/month) to the product
 4. Copy the Price ID (starts with `price_`) and Product ID (starts with `prod_`)